New Hospital TV System to Entertain, Educate Patients

 Putting the Patient in Control

-Many features will be available the first day the hospital opens.
-Others will be added later.
+Many features are available now, while others will be added later.

 Information, Communication at Your Fingerprints